Samuel Hall (inventor): Steam condenser

 In 1838 Hall patented his "surface condenser", in which the steam is condensed by passing it through a number of small tubes cooled on the outside.
 It was chiefly intended for use at sea, and it was hoped that the difficulties attending the presence of salt in boilers would be obviated by charging them with fresh water at the start of a voyage and then recycling it.
 The invention was extensively tried out.
+The first steamship fitted with Hall's marine surface condensers was St George Steam Packet Company's Prince Llewellyn in 1834.
+The same company had such condensers installed in the paddle steamer the that would make the first transatlantic crossing by a steam passenger vessel, between 4–22 April, 1838, at an average speed of 8.03 knots.
+However, the steam condenser resulted in high coal consumption.
+In 1837 two steam engines, fitted with Hall's condensers, were installed in and gave satisfactory results on a test run from London to Gravesend.
 In 1842 Sir Edward Parry reported on behalf of the Admiralty that six of Hall's condensers had been fitted in steam packets; that they had given two to six years' service, but had then been removed, because their complexity made them difficult to keep in order.
 However, the principle of tubular condensers has subsequently been used generally for cooling purposes.
 His other patents, which number twenty in all, relate chiefly to steam engines and boilers.